hadasbro/jLogger/README.md

-## Aspect I/O Method handler & logger
+## Aspect I/O Method handler

-**Catch and handle method's input, output and throweb Exceptiond**
+**Catch and handle or just log method's input, output and throweb Exceptions**

 This is convinient input/output handler & logger.
 You can use it to handle and/or log any input and/or output from any method.
 You can also use this module as Request/Response logger for any controller or REST controller or any other purpose.